 I often get this question, mostly from new students, and it’s what do I wear to a belly dancing class.
+If you’re trying an in-studio class or a free live class with us, you’ll want to be dressed for dancing success!
 The first thing that comes to mind for me is to wear something you are comfortable in.
 Your clothing shouldn’t be constraining.
 It shouldn’t hinder your movement or fight your body.
 You don’t want to be fidgety and having to pull at it when you are trying to dance.
 So just make sure it’s comfortable for you.

 I typically say that if you have yoga pants that will work.
 Make sure you wear a sports bra just in case the class is more cardiovascular.
 You just want to be secure and comfortable in what you wear.